Branis333/Database_Prediction_Pipeline_Group15-/REPORT.md

 ## Challenges and Solutions

+### Task 1 Specific Challenges:

+#### Dual Database Synchronization
+**Challenge**: Keeping PostgreSQL and MongoDB in sync during imports and migrations
+**Solution**: Created migration and verification scripts (`migrate_to_mongodb.py`, `verify_migration.py`) to compare and validate consistency across both databases after each import

+#### Schema Consistency
+**Challenge**: Ensuring consistent schema across SQL (strict) and NoSQL (flexible) environments
+**Solution**: Applied JSON schema validation for MongoDB collections and enforced constraints like `NOT NULL` and foreign keys in PostgreSQL

+#### Large Dataset Import
+**Challenge**: Importing and processing large CSV files without exhausting memory
+**Solution**: Implemented chunked processing in `import_weather_data.py` to handle data in manageable batches

+#### Environment & Credential Management
+**Challenge**: Managing secure and environment-specific configurations across local/dev/prod
+**Solution**: Created `.env.example` and used environment variables in all config files for secure and consistent setup

+#### Database Connection Reliability
+**Challenge**: Handling intermittent or failed connections to either database
+**Solution**: Added robust error handling and connection retries in `api/database.py`, ensuring reliability in production

+---

+## Lessons Learned

+**From Task 1**:
+- Dual-database systems require strong planning for synchronization and consistency
+- JSON schema validation in MongoDB is essential for maintaining data integrity
+- Automating import and migration reduces human error and improves scalability
+- A well-structured `.env` and connection manager improves maintainability and security
+- Documentation like ERDs and schema examples help streamline onboarding and development

 ### Task 2 Specific Challenges:
 1. **Database Connection Management**
    - **Challenge:** Maintaining efficient database connections for multiple requests